dime-timetracker/frontend/readme.md

 js via browserify and converts your stylus files to css.

-We are using the power of [Mithril](https://lhorie.github.io/mithril/), which is a great framework to writefrontend Javascript using functional programming.
+We are using the power of [Mithril](https://lhorie.github.io/mithril/), which is a great framework to write frontend Javascript using functional programming.

 To find the origin of a specific element in your DOM, you may add ``?mdebug`` as a URL parameter and you will see it as a title on hover after reload.